Learn To Travel Like A Millennial

 - Baby boomers (Boomers): 50-67 years of age

-Marriott Rewards Credit Card conducted a nationwide survey to gauge the global travel mindset of travelers between the ages of 18-67 who stay in hotels at least five nights per year for business, pleasure, or both.
+Marriott Rewards Credit Card conducted a nationwide survey to gauge the global travel mindset of travellers between the ages of 18-67 who stay in hotels at least five nights per year for business, pleasure, or both.
 In this survey, they discovered that:

 Millennials are more likely than their older counterparts to travel with a purpose – 84% say they would travel abroad to participate in volunteer activities.

-I recently noticed many of my millennial pals traveling for the good and volunteering their time at charities or at NGOs when they travel.
+I recently noticed many of my millennial pals travelling for the good and volunteering their time at charities or at NGOs when they travel.
 We constantly hear negative comments or have negative views of millennials but volunteer travel is admirable.
-I have to give it to these younger travelers.
+I have to give it to these younger travellers.
 I think myself and those my age or older should take out a page from the millennial travel book and consider giving back more when we travel if we aren’t already.

 I agree with these statements.
 As I type this, one of my millennial travel blogger pals just went to a music festival in Las Vegas and is now on a road trip visiting different canyons in the American Southwest and two younger friends are en route to Bali for a surf holiday.
-Comparatively when looking at my Gen Xer friends who are traveling at the moment, I see them on beach and spa vacations relaxing with their families or partners.
+Comparatively, when looking at my Gen Xer friends who are travelling at the moment, I see them on beach and spa vacations relaxing with their families or partners.

-Millennial travelers are more likely to define international vacation hot spots by celebrity and pop culture influence.
+Millennial travellers are more likely to define international vacation hot spots by celebrity and pop culture influence.
 Millennials are more likely than Gen Xers and Boomers to view destinations as hot spots if they have a booming industry and culture.
-In the same survey 34% of Boomers are most likely to define a destination as a hotspot if it was highlighted in a notable travel or lifestyle publication.
+In the same survey, 34% of Boomers are most likely to define a destination as a hotspot if it was highlighted in a notable travel or lifestyle publication.